mnit-rtmc/monstream/README.md

 # MonStream

-MonStream is a video monitor streaming application.
-It can stream multicast or unicast video and display it full screen, or in a grid of 2x2, 2x3, etc.
+MonStream is a streaming application for live video display on dedicated monitors.
+It can stream video from unicast or multicast sources in MPEG2, MPEG4, H264 and motion JPEG formats.
+Streams can be displayed in a grid of 2x2, 2x3, etc.

-It is controlled through a UDP [protocol] with short text messages.
+It is controlled by [IRIS] through a UDP [protocol] with short text messages.

 ## Dependencies